elixir-europe/rdmkit/pages/your_tasks/data_management_plan.md

 * Core requirements for DMP have been described by [Science Europe](https://www.scienceeurope.org/our-priorities/research-data/research-data-management/).
 * Consider the [DMP Common Standard](https://www.rd-alliance.org/group/dmp-common-standards-wg/outcomes/rda-dmp-common-standard-machine-actionable-data-management) from the Research Data Alliance as a reference data model for organising the different topics.

-## What template should you use to draft your Data Management Plan (DMP)?
+## What template should you use to draft your DMP?

 ### Description